DiseaseNeuroGenomics/CellPainting/README.md

   - an excel file that maps the drug code to the drug name and concentration
   - a list of directories, each including a .txt file with the well-averaged CP features, and (optional) the well-averaged phagocytosis data.

+These three data sources are found in the data directory, which was the result of a prelinary drug screen testing the effect of ~33 drugs on HMC3 phagocytosis.

-In analysis.py, the class CreateData will create an h5ad (AnnData) file, in which .X matrix contains the normalized CP data, obs contains the drug and (optional) phagocytosis data, along with the well location, and var contains the CP feature names.
+In analysis.py, the class CreateData will create an h5ad (AnnData) file, in which .X matrix contains the normalized CP data, obs contains the well location, drug name and concentration, and (optional) phagocytosis data, and var contains the CP feature names.
 The class Analysis allows one to plot the various dose-response curves, perform PLS regression, etc. This file should be customized based on the user's desired goals.